ihmeuw/vivarium_research/docs/source/models/concept_models/vivarium_census_synthdata/concept_model.rst

 #.
 Scale the simulant level omission rate based on the ratio of the user-inputted omission rate and the default omission rate

 For the two surveys currently outlined in the model, the default rates are 1.45% for ACS, and 29.05% for CPS.

+When applying both "do not respond" noise and "omit a row" noise to the census or household surveys, the "do not respond" noise should happen first.

 **Duplicates:**